 Having just one day a year where we are thankful and celebrate just doesn’t seem enough.

-Texas,, where my dad was born and raised, almost feels like home this morning.
+Texas, where my dad was born and raised, not far from here, feels like home this morning.

 Most people call these ” clouds ” and stop.

 A few go further and describe them as ” beautiful clouds,” or, if a scientist, ” atmospheric conflagrations. ”